Heer Ranjha: Plot

 Heer and Ranjha are buried in Heer's hometown, Jhang.
 Love-smitten couples and others often pay visit to their mausoleum.

 Legacy and influence

 Heer Ranjha is part of the Qissa genre of tragic love stories, along with tales such as Laila Majnu and Sassui Punnhun.

 Because its plot involves a romance opposed by family members and ends with the two lovers dying, the story is often compared to the Shakespeare play Romeo and Juliet.

 In popular culture

-The epic poem has been made into several feature films since 1928:
+The epic poem has been made into several feature films and television adaptations since 1928: